John-Carson/37signals-style-guide/email.md

 9. **Previews**: Set tenant context in mailer previews for accurate rendering
 10. **Simplicity**: Keep email layouts simple - what works in browsers often breaks in email

-All patterns are production-tested in Fizzy, a multi-tenant Rails app handling real-world email delivery at scale.
+All patterns are production-tested in the application, a multi-tenant Rails app handling real-world email delivery at scale.